TUDOR ORACY PROJECT AT GABALFA PRIMARY SCHOOL, CARDIFF

 March 2020 Onwards

 The wonderful Cardiff based charity Exercise for All approached us to reach out to people with physical disabilities during lockdown.
-We have launched a social media project to capture vlogs, stories, works of art, poetry and a whole host of other creative outlets in films inspired by the work of Company Three.
+We launched a social media project to capture vlogs, stories, works of art, poetry and a whole host of other creative outlets in films inspired by the work of Company Three.

 The films are a time capsule of life during lockdown with the aim of revealing the person first, disability second.